Azure-Samples/azure-vector-database-samples/evaluation_samples/evaluation_doc_chunking/README.md

 To simplify the process of chunking and embedding these documents, we have provided the [embeddings](../../code_samples/data/chunking_evaluation/embeddings.json) using the `text-embedding-ada-002` from OpenAI.
 Otherwise, you can generate new embeddings using this [notebook](../../code_samples/common/generate_embeddings.ipynb).

+These evaluation metrics are not dependent on a particular chunking strategy.

 ## Evaluation Metrics

 ### RougeL